8 Things to Know Before Signing up for the Amazon Prime Store Card

 Rewards are paid automatically as a statement credit.
 There’s not much flexibility with the rewards; you can’t use them at your discretion to reduce the price of an expensive item, for example.
 You also can’t earn on products that are provided by affiliates or on purchases from merchants who’ve enabled Pay with Amazon as an option.

-Big-ticket purchases receive tiered special financing – the bigger your purchase amount, the longer your interest-free period.
-You can receive 6 months special financing on purchases of $149 or more, 12 months on purchases $599 or more, 24 months on select Amazon-sold items, and 12-month equal pay on select Amazon-sold items.
+Big-ticket purchases receive tiered special financing – the larger your purchase amount, the longer your interest-free period.
+You can receive six months special financing on purchases of $149 or more, 12 months on purchases $599 or more, 24 months on select Amazon-sold items, and 12-month equal pay on select Amazon-sold items.
 Equal pay financing requires you to make 12 equal monthly payments.